ranakroychowdhury/TARNet/README.md

 The `preprocessing.py` file under `/data/AE/` can be used to preprocess any regression dataset from [Monash University, UEA, UCR Time Series Regression Archive](http://tseregression.org/) by changing the `train_file` and `test_file` parameter.

-After running the `preprocessing.py` files on the raw datasets downloaded from the repositories, store the `X_train.npy, y_train.npy, X_test.npy, y_test.npy` for each dataset under the `/data/` directory.
+After running the `preprocessing.py` files on the raw datasets downloaded from the repositories, store the `X_train.npy, y_train.npy, X_test.npy, y_test.npy` files for each dataset under the `/data/` directory.

 ## Quick Start